Begin the Application Process On Line Through E-PassePASS

-The Community Alternatives Program for Persons with Mental Retardation or Developmental Disabilities (CAP-MRIDD) provides community services to individuals of any age who qualify for an intermediate care facility for the mentally retarded (ICF-MR).
+The Community Alternatives Program for Persons with Mental Retardation or Developmental Disabilities (NC Innovations) provides community services to individuals of any age who qualify for an intermediate care facility for the mentally retarded (ICF-MR).
 The Division of Mental Health, Developmental Disabilities and Substance Abuse Services manages the daily operation of the program under an agreement with DMA.
 The program is available statewide through local area mental health, developmental disabilities and substance abuse programs.
-CAP-MR/DD offers an alternative to institutionalization.
+NC Innovations offers an alternative to institutionalization.

 - Social Security Numbers

 - Medicare Card

 - Verification of any bank accounts, certificates of deposit, retirement benefits, IRA'S, stocks, bonds, etc.

 - Life Insurance Policies

 - In some cases medical bills will be needed